-- Considering a consortium approach between Fife Council and registered social landlords to develop new housing models for older people and other vulnerable adults. - Moving away from the models of sheltered and very sheltered housing to retirement and extra care housing. - Integrating housing, health and social care services within care village settings. - Providing visiting support services to older people, vulnerable adults and other priority groups. - Implementing a plan for direct support to improve choice in service provision. - Supporting a review of services for people with a physical disability through the Health and Social Care Partnership.
+- Considering a consortium approach between Fife Council and registered social landlords to develop new housing models for older people and other vulnerable adults. - Moving away from the models of sheltered and very sheltered housing to retirement and extra care housing. - Integrating housing, health and social care services within care village settings. - Providing visiting support services to older people, vulnerable adults and other priority groups. - Implementing a plan for self-directed support to improve choice in service provision. - Increasing the number of households accommodated through the specific needs housing process, supported by the Disabled Persons' Housing Service. - Supporting the Health and Social Care Partnership's review of services for people with a physical disability.